bb-qq/uas/readme.md

 ## Supported devices

 This driver supports all UASP-enabled storage devices.
 However, **many UASP interoperability issues have been reported in Linux**.
-So the number of devices that actually work reliably may be limited.
+So the number of devices that work reliably may be limited.

 ### Devices confirmed